Web103Group13FinalProject/CapStone/README.md

 ## Features

+### Get started on backend ✅

+Should start on backend first to setup database.

 ### User Authentication

 The app should allow people to login so each post is connected to a user who can like and comment on other posts.